USA and the UK

 What is a Marriage Green Card?

 Otherwise known as the Spouse Green Card, these permits are specifically designed for a foreign spouse who wishes to become a legal permanent resident in the United States.
 Unlike the K3 Spouse Visa and other family permits, the IR1/CR1 Visa grants a permanent resident status to the foreign spouse through marriage.

-With a Spouse Green Card, you will be able to:
+With a marriage-based green card, the foreign spouse will be able to:

 - Travel in and out of the U.S. for specific periods of time